digital-logic-and-computer-design/vscode-riscv-venus-2/readme.md

 ### Ecall `0x170`: Write to UART

 This ecall sets the outgoing UART byte to the low byte in `a1`.
 Behavior is modelled after the PicoRV SimpleUART behavior and is assumed to be blocking.
-(I.e., no further instructions will be processed until the byte is completely tranmitted)
+(I.e., no further instructions will be processed until the byte is completely transmitted)

 ### Ecall `0x171`: Read from UART

 This ecall gets the most recent byte from the UART in the low byte of `a0` (`0x000000XX`) or `a0`  will be `-1` (`0xFFFFFFFF`) if no byte is available.
-It is non-blocking.
+It is **non-blocking**.

 Timing of UART behavior is based on configuration parameters in the launch (`launch.json`).
-By default, it approximates 9600bps on a CPU that operates at 6MHz and requires 4 cycles per instruction (on average).
+By default, it approximates 57600bps on a CPU that operates at 6MHz and requires 1 cycle per instruction (on average).
+The simulation runs much slower than real time.
+These parameters were chosen based to be a reasonable representation of behavior while also being tolerable and observable in the simulation.

 ### Using the board view